madmaze/pytesseract/README.rst

 * **image_to_boxes** Returns string output containing recognized characters and their box boundaries

 * **image_to_data** Returns string output containing box boundaries, confidences, and other information.
-Requires Tesseract 3.05+ (see <a href="https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage#tsv-output-currently-available-in-305-dev-in-master-branch-on-github">Tesseract TSV documentation</a> for more information
+Requires Tesseract 3.05+.
+See `Tesseract TSV documentation <https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage#tsv-output-currently-available-in-305-dev-in-master-branch-on-github>`_ for more information:

 **Parameters**